Ririkoo/Difficulty-Aware-MT-Evaluation/README.md

 ```

 ### Usage
-This package not only preserves the original features of BERTScore (ver.0.3.7) but also can coexist with BERTScore.
+This package not only preserves the original functions of BERTScore (ver.0.3.7) but also can coexist with BERTScore.

 #### Parameters
 | Parameters  | Descriptions                                                 |